juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 18th CRAN release of tidytext.
-This release uses vdiffr conditionally in tests, as requested due to M1 macOS issues.
-This release also fixes a long-standing bug and provides more consistent behavior with the `collapse` argument to `unnest_tokens()`.
+This is the 19th CRAN release of tidytext.
+This release updates tidytext for the recent quanteda release, as requested by CRAN.
+This release also checks for the installation of the stopwords package more gracefully.

 ## Test environments